thednp/bootstrap.native/README.md

 # Or
 $ bower install --save bootstrap.native

-## Subsystem compatibility
-`bootstrap.native` is compatible with the CommonJS/RequireJS spec (exporting itself to `module.exports`).
-It thus can fall back to adding its exports to the `window` object.

 # Usage

-You can use the scripts either using a traditional script-tag like so:
+`bootstrap.native` is UMD (Universal Module Definition) compatible.
+It will work correctly in CommonJS and AMD environments, but falls back to exporting to `window` in a normal `<script>` tag environment.

+Traditional script-tag example:

 ```html
 <!-- Using one of the CDN repositories-->